withastro/astro/docs/guides/deploy.md

 ## GitHub Pages

 1. Set the correct `buildOptions.site` in `astro.config.js`.
+2. Run `touch public/.nojekyll` to create a `.nojekyll` file in `public/`.
+This [bypasses GitHub Page's default behavior](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) to ignore paths prefixed with `_`.
-2. Inside your project, create `deploy.sh` with the following content (with highlighted lines uncommented appropriately), and run it to deploy:
+3. Inside your project, create `deploy.sh` with the following content (uncommenting the appropriate lines), and run it to deploy:

    ```bash{13,20,23}
    #!/usr/bin/env sh